viamrobotics/docs/docs/manage/CLI.md

 ### organization

-The *organization* (singular) command allows you to create a new organization API key.
+The *organization* command allows you to create a new organization API key.
-See [organizations](#organizations) instead to list organizations your sessions belongs to.

 ```sh {class="command-line" data-prompt="$"}
 viam organization api-key create --org-id <org-id> [--name <key-name>]